Scarborough Athletic are back at the Mounting Systems Stadium on Tuesday night.

 Speaking after Saturday's 2-1 win at Curzon Ashton, the Boro boss told SAFC TV it was great to turn things around after four successive defeats going into the weekend:

-"When you lose games of football, just knock your confidence a bit and look, it knocks your belief, but you've got to keep doing the right things.
-You've got to keep doing the right things in a training and working hard.
-I think the biggest thing for me was we didn't show our true selves against Telford and South Shields better against the workshop, better today.
+"When you lose games of football, it just knocks your confidence a bit and look, it knocks your belief, but you've got to keep doing the right things.
+You've got to keep doing the right things in training and working hard.
+I think the biggest thing for me was we didn't show our true selves against Telford and South Shields, better against Worksop, better today.

-"And when you, when you have got that belief, not so, you've got to keep doing the same things.
+"And when you have got that belief, you've got to keep doing the same things.
 You've got to believe in the way you play.
 We've got some good footballers.
 We're a good passing team, we're a good attacking team.
 We've got clever players going forward.
-So you've got to play to your strengths and I'm proud of him for coming out of that and doing that weekend it's work so people know we didn't get the right result.
-But today we played lot that, again, today we've got the right results.
+So you've got to play to your strengths and I'm proud of them for coming out of that and doing that work, so people know we didn't get the right result, but today we've got the right result.
 So we keep going.

 "Next game is the most important one, which is Guisborough.
-We want to get through to the next round, do that, and then we concentrate on the Trophy game."
+We want to get through to the next round and then we concentrate on the Trophy game."

 Greening also says he's looking to give a few of the younger members of the squad, like Bill Marshall a run out, he was even ready to replace Dom Tear on Saturday: